Dąbrowa Górnicza railway station: Train services

-Transportation Connections
+Connections

 Directly adjacent to the station is a transportation hub featuring a four-stand bus stop, Dąbrowa Górnicza Dworzec PKP, serving nine municipal bus lines and one metropolitan line.
 These routes connect the station with the city center, various districts of Dąbrowa Górnicza, and neighboring cities.

 The station area also includes a Park and Ride (P+R) parking lot, a Bike and Ride (B+R) facility, a taxi stand, Kiss and Ride (K+R) parking spaces, and station no. 27768 of the metropolitan bike-sharing system, Metrorower.

 Within 100 meters north of the station, there are additional bus stops at Dąbrowa Górnicza Limanowskiego.
 About 700 meters south of the station is the city’s main transportation hub, Dąbrowa Górnicza Centrum, which serves 27 bus lines and 3 tram lines operated by the Metropolitan Transport Authority (ZTM), along with private transportation services.